apaz-cli/apaz-cli.github.io/blog/Inspiration.md

 program and watching the runtime consume 90% of my CPU.
 I came for speed.
 You might say that I had a need for it.
 C delivered on the speed promise, but it was also a lot more elegant than I expected.
-Everything is just ones and zeroes, and the language doesn't disallow you from doing whatever you want with them.
+Everything is just ones and zeroes, and the language doesn't disallow you from doing for the most part whatever you want with them.

     I was forced to confront a very interesting question.
 If I have ones and zeroes, and I can interact with the operating system.
 What more do I need?
 It turns out that